 Ella slid onto a bench near the cluster around Sigi.
 As if by magic, a grey mug appeared at her elbow.
 Tabit poured steamy tea into it.

-“Good morning,” the plump woman greeted her.
+“Good day,” the plump woman greeted her.
 “How’s your day?”
 Her curly hair was graying amiably.

 “Quiet enough.
 You?”